 One in two restaurateurs struggles with over-ordering inventory.
 When this happens, food is bound to spoil, which is equivalent to throwing your money into the garbage.
 Improve your inventory management practices to minimize food waste and maximize your restaurant’s profit margins.

 Improve your restaurant’s profit margins for a sustainable business

 When you know your restaurant’s profit margins, you gain a more holistic understanding of its financial health than when you look at sales alone.
 Your profitability ratio informs business decisions that can help you stay in business for years to come.

 SevenRooms is a restaurant guest experience platform that gives you the tools and data you need to maximize profit margins.
-Request a demo today.
+Request a demo to learn more about our restaurant CRM capabilities today.

 Restaurant profit margin FAQs

 1. How do you calculate profit margin for a restaurant?

 Profit Margin Formula = (Revenue – Total Expenses)/Revenue

 2. Why are restaurant profit margins so low?

 While there are many factors that contribute to low profit margins in the restaurant industry, three major expenses – inventory, labor and rent – are to blame.